google-research/google-research/mqm_viewer/README.md

     identifying the indices of the first and last target tokens in the marked span.
 These indices refer to the target_tokens array in the segment object.
+  - **marked_text**: The text that has been marked by the rater (or the empty string if this metadata is not associated with an marked span).
+This field is computed from source_spans/target_spans.
+It can be useful when filtering.
   - **segment**: An object that has information about the segment (from the current doc+docSegId+system) that is not specific to any particular annotation/rater.
 This object may not necessarily be repeated across